1941 (film): Plot

-Ward's neighbor, Angelo Scioli of the Ground Observer Corps, installs Claude and Herb in the Ferris wheel at the Ocean Front Amusement Park to scout for enemy aircraft.
-Determined to get Donna into an airplane, Birkhead drives her to the 501st Bomb Disbursement Unit in Barstow, where the mentally unstable Colonel "Mad Man" Maddox lets them borrow a plane.
-Donna, aroused from finally being in an airplane, begins to ravish Birkhead during the flight.
+Lumberjack Hollis "Holly" Wood is captured by a landing party from the Japanese submarine.
+When the crew discovers a small toy compass in Wood's box of caramel-popcorn, he swallows it.
+Eager to replace their malfunctioning ship's compass, the Japanese force Wood to drink prune juice to induce the passing of the compass.
+Wood manages to cause chaos on the submarine and successfully escape.

-At the USO club, Sitarski drags Betty into the dance.
-Wally sneaks in and reunites with Betty.
-They win the dance contest, and Sitarski punches Wally, setting off a brawl between soldiers, sailors and zoot suiters which spills into the street and becomes a riot.
-Sgt.
-Tree and his crew break up the melee, just before L.A. goes on high alert when Birkhead and Donna fly over the city and anti-aircraft batteries open fire on them.
-Kelso pursues and shoots it down, causing it to land into the La Brea Tar Pits.
-Claude and Herb shoot down the passing P-40 after mistaking it for a Japanese Zero; Kelso crashlands in the city, where he informs the military authorities about the Japanese sub he spotted at the pier.
-Wally is put in command of the tank after Tree is accidentally incapacitated, and rescues Betty while Sitarski is accosting her.
-After Kelso's alert, Wally, Betty, Dennis and the tankers set off for the pier, followed by Kerso on a motorcycle.
+Ward's neighbor, Angelo Scioli of the Ground Observer Corps, installs his friends Claude Crumm and Herb Kaziminsky in the Ferris wheel at the Ocean Front Amusement Park to scout for enemy aircraft.
+While General Stilwell attends a screening of Dumbo at a theater in Hollywood, Birkhead drives Donna to the 501st Bomb Disbursement Unit in Barstow, where the mentally unstable Colonel "Mad Man" Maddox lends them a plane.
+Finally aroused, Donna begins to ravish Birkhead during the flight.

-At the Douglas' home, Ward spots the surfaced submarine and begins firing the anti-aircraft gun at it, thereby wrecking his house.
-The sub returns fire, hitting the Ferris wheel, which rolls into the ocean.
-When von Kleinschmidt tries to force the sub to retreat early, Mitamura throws him overboard.
-The tank arrives and then sinks when the submarine torpedoes the pier.
-Kelso jumps off the pier and swims to the submarine, where he is captured by the Japanese.
+Sitarski drags Betty into the USO dance at the Crystal Ballroom, but she reunites with a disguised Wally to win the Jitterbug contest.
+Enraged, Sitarski punches Wally, igniting a brawl between soldiers, sailors and zoot suiters.
+Tree and his team breakup the melee just before anti-aircraft batteries open fire on the unarmed plane carrying Birkhead and Donna.
+Kelso pursues the plane, and shoots it down, causing it to crash into the La Brea Tar Pits.
+Claude and Herb then mistake Kelso's passing P-40 for a Japanese Zero and begin firing.
+Kelso is hit and lands the striken plane on Hollywood Boulevard.
+Stilwell arrives and Kelso informs him about the Japanese submarine he spotted off the pier near the amusement park.
+Wally, wearing sergeant stripes, takes command of the tank once Tree is accidentally knocked silly, and rescues Betty from Sitarski before heading for the pier with Dennis and the tank crew, pursued by Kelso, Sitarski and Maxine, on a motorcycle.

-The next morning, Stilwell and soldiers arrive at the remains of the Douglas home, where the other protagonists have gathered.
-Ward vows that their Christmas will not be ruined by the enemy; to symbolize his point, he nails a Christmas wreath to his front door, causing his unstable house to collapse down the hillside.
-Stilwell, observing the disheveled crowd arguing, tells Sgt.
-Tree, "It's going to be a long war."
+In Santa Monica, Ward begins firing the anti-aircraft gun at the surfaced submarine, consequently wrecking his entire house in the process.
+The submarine returns fire, hitting the Ferris wheel, which rolls down the pier and into the ocean.
+When Kleinschmidt demands they submerge, Mitamura throws him overboard.
+The tank arrives on the pier and fires at the sub; the sub fires, destroying the pier, sending the tank and crew into the ocean.
+Kelso, having driven the motorcycle off of the pier, jumps and swims to the sub where he's captured by the Japanese and demands he be taken to Tokyo.
+Deeming the mission an honorable success, Mitamura departs.
+The next morning, Stilwell arrives with soldiers at the damaged Douglas residence, where the other protagonists have gathered.
+Ward symbolically nails a Christmas wreath to his front door, causing the remains of his damaged house to collapse down the hillside.
+Stilwell, observing the disheveled crowd arguing and fighting, informs Sergeant Tree, "It's going to be a long war."